jbytecode/LinRegOutliers/README.md

 - If you have statistics background
 - If you like Julia

 However, the second condition is more important because an outlier detection algorithm is just an algorithm.
 Reading the implemented methods is enough to implement new ones.
 Please follow the issues.
-[Here is the first shot introductions for new comers](https://github.com/jbytecode/LinRegOutliers/issues/3).
+[Here is the a bunch of first shot introductions for new comers](https://github.com/jbytecode/LinRegOutliers/issues/3).
 Welcome and thank you in advance!

 ## Contact & Communication